Santa Barbara, California: Museums

 Casa de la Guerra is currently open as a museum.

 The Santa Barbara Museum of Art (SBMA), located on State Street, features nationally recognized collections and special exhibitions of international importance.
 Highlights of the Museum's permanent collection include antiquities; 19th-century French, British, and American art; 20th-century and contemporary European, North American, and Latin American art; Asian art; photography; and works on paper.
 It has an education program that serves local and surrounding communities through extensive on-site programming and curriculum resources.

-Museum of Contemporary Art Santa Barbara (MCASB), located on the top floor of Paseo Nuevo shopping mall, is a non-profit, non-collecting museum dedicated to the exhibition, education, and cultivation of the arts of our time.
+The Museum of Contemporary Art Santa Barbara, located on the top floor of Paseo Nuevo shopping mall, is a non-profit, non-collecting museum dedicated to the exhibition, education, and cultivation of the arts of our time.
 It offers free admission to its exhibitions and public programming.

 Other art venues include the University Art Museum on the University of California at Santa Barbara Campus, various private galleries, and a wide variety of art and photography shows.
 The Santa Barbara Museum of Natural History is located immediately behind the Santa Barbara Mission in a complex of Mission-style buildings set in a park-like campus.
 The Museum offers indoor and outdoor exhibits and a state-of-the-art planetarium.

 The Santa Barbara Historical Museum is located on De La Guerra Street.
 The Santa Barbara Maritime Museum is located at 113 Harbor Way (the former Naval Reserve Center Santa Barbara) on the waterfront.
-The Karpeles Manuscript Library Museum (free admission) houses a collection of historical documents and manuscripts.
-Two open air museums here are Lotusland and Casa del Herrero, exemplifying the American Country Place era in Santa Barbara.
+Two open-air museums here are Lotusland and Casa del Herrero, exemplifying the American Country Place era in Santa Barbara.
 Casa Dolores, center for the popular arts of Mexico, is devoted to the collection, preservation, study, and exhibition of an extensive variety of objects of the popular arts of Mexico.

 The Reagan Ranch Center is a three-story museum and gallery operated by Young America's Foundation, next to the Amtrak Station on Lower State Street.
 Its focus is the history of the Rancho del Cielo and the role it played in Ronald Reagan's life.

-MOXI, The Wolf Museum of Exploration + Innovation is a non-profit science and children's museum in Santa Barbara.
+MOXI, The Wolf Museum of Exploration + Innovation is a non-profit science and children's museum at 125 State Street.
 A 501(c)(3) non-profit, the museum opened on February 25th, 2017.